jhollist/nsink/paper.md

 # Summary

+The `nsink` package was written to simplify the acquisition and management of the spatial data necessary to estimate nitrogen (N) removal within landscape sinks, estimate cumulative N removal along a specified flowpath, and create a set of static watershed maps that summarize flowpath based nitrogen removal.

+# Statement of need

 Excess nitrogen (N) delivery via surface water to coastal estuaries contributes to impaired water quality evidenced by excess algal blooms and hypoxia [@Rabalais:2002].
 Identifying landscape N sinks (areas where